mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 Presentation
 ------------

-To perform the molecular simulations, three key steps will be followed here:
+To perform the molecular simulations, three key steps will be followed:

-- First, the system will be initialized.
-This includes creating the simulation box, placing the atoms, and choosing the potential and parameters for their interactions.
+1. **System Initialization:** This step involves creating the simulation box, placing the atoms, and selecting the parameters for their interactions.

-- Second, an energy minimization of the system will be performed to place the atoms in reasonable relative positions and reduce the energy of the system.
+2. **Energy Minimization:** An energy minimization of the system will be carried out to position the atoms in reasonable relative locations and reduce the system's energy.

-- Third, the main algorithm will be executed: either molecular dynamics or Monte Carlo.
+3. **Execution of the Main Algorithm:** The main algorithm, either Monte Carlo or molecular dynamics, will then be executed.

-In addition to these three key steps, some additional tasks will be performed, such as units non-dimensionalization, data measurements, and the outputting of thermodynamic information during the simulation.
+In addition to these three key steps, some supplementary tasks will be performed, such as non-dimensionalizing units, measuring data, and outputting thermodynamic information during the simulation.

-For better readability, the present code is split into separate files, with each file containing either Python funtions or Python classes.

-List of files
+List of Files
 -------------

-In total, 7 Python files containing classes will be written during this course, as well as 2 files containing functions:
+For better readability, the code is split into separate files, with each file containing either Python functions or classes:

 .. list-table::
-   :widths: 40 60
+   :widths: 25 75
    :header-rows: 1

-   * - Fine name
+   * - File Name
      - Content
    * - *Prepare.py*
-     - *Prepare* class
+     - *Prepare* class: Methods for preparing the non-dimensionalization of the units
    * - *Utilities.py*
-     - *Utilities* class
+     - *Utilities* class: General-purpose methods, inherited by all other classes
    * - *InitializeSimulation.py*
-     - *InitializeSimulation* class
+     - *InitializeSimulation* class: Methods necessary to set up the system and prepare the simulation, inherited by all the classes below
    * - *MinimizeEnergy.py*
-     - *MinimizeEnergy* class
+     - *MinimizeEnergy* class: Methods for performing energy minimization
+   * - *MonteCarlo.py*
+     - *MonteCarlo* class: Methods for performing Monte Carlo simulations in different ensembles (e.g., Grand Canonical, Canonical)
    * - *MolecularDynamics.py*
-     - *MolecularDynamics* class
-   * - *MonteCarlo.py*
-     - *MonteCarlo* class
+     - *MolecularDynamics* class: Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)
-   * - *Measurements.py*
+   * - *measurements.py*
-     - Functions
+     - Functions for performing specific measurements on the system
-   * - *Potentials.py*
+   * - *potentials.py*
-     - Functions
+     - Functions for calculating the potentials and forces between atoms
    * - *tools.py*
-     - Functions

-Each of these files will serve to perform specific tasks.
-Within these files, the final Python code will be divided into seven classes:

-- *Prepare --* Methods preparing the non-dimensionalization of the units
-- *Utilities --* Methods of general purpose, inherited by all the other classes
-- *InitializeSimulation --* Methods necessary to set up the system and prepare the simulation, inherited by all the classes except *Utilities*
-- *MinimizeEnergy --* Methods for performing energy minimization
-- *MonteCarlo --* Methods for performing Monte Carlo simulation in different ensembles (Grand canonical, canonical)
-- *MolecularDynamics --* Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)
-- *tools --* Functions of interest for printing information in log or data files
+     - Functions for outputting data into text files

 Potential for inter-atomic interaction
 --------------------------------------

-In molecular simulations, potential functions are used to mimick the interaction between atoms.
-Although there exists some more complicated options, potentials are usually defined as functions of the distance :math:`r` between two atoms.
+In molecular simulations, potential functions are used to mimic the interaction between atoms.
+Although more complicated options exist, potentials are usually defined as functions of the distance :math:`r` between two atoms.

-Within a dedicated folder, create the first file named *Potentials.py*.
-This file will contain a functon named *LJ_potential* for the Lennard-Jones potential (LJ).
-Copy the following into *Potentials.py*:
+Within a dedicated folder, create the first file named *potentials.py*.
+This file will contain a function named *LJ_potential* for the Lennard-Jones potential (LJ).
+Copy the following into *potentials.py*:

-.. label:: start_Potentials_class
+.. label:: start_potentials_class

 .. code-block:: python